mxagar/tool_guides/c++/accelerated_computer_science_coursera/01_OOP/README.md

 ## Week 3: C++ Classes

-- Every class has an automatic default constructor, and all member values are initialized to default values; default primitive values are undefined.
+- Every class has an **automatic default constructor**, and all member values are initialized to default values; default primitive values are undefined.
 - If we want to control the default values, we need to define a **custom default constructor**: a constructor without arguments that we write with custom initialization values.
 Three conditions necessary for default constructor
     - Member function with same name as the class
     - Function takes no params